ejtmaravillas/MOIHackathon/README.md

 ```
 ### Change the mobile view to your preference

-- `press F12` to open developer tools.
+- Press `F12` to open Developer Tols.
-- click Toggle device emulation (Ctrl + Shift + M)
+- Click Toggle Device Emulation (`Ctrl` + `Shift` + `M`)
-- On the top left corner is a drop-down menu (Dimensions) where you can choose which mobile device you want the pages to be displayed.
+- On the top left corner is a drop-down menu (Dimensions) where you can choose which mobile device you want the pages to be displayed on.

+## Misc
+A Figma prototype of the redesigned MOI App can be found [here](https://www.figma.com/proto/hj5UAqNIwyWJgQ5gMgHk92/MOI?page-id=0%3A1&node-id=208-5409&viewport=-983%2C416%2C0.13&t=j0Z1ycdxIDhtfx4D-1&scaling=min-zoom&starting-point-node-id=208%3A5409)